Joy-less/Embers/Documentation.md

 	Returns an array of values in the hash.

 hash.delete(key) | hash.remove(key)
-	Removes the entry pair from the hash if found and returns the value or nil.
+	Removes the entry from the hash if found and returns the value, otherwise nil.

 hash.clear
 	Removes every entry from the hash.